Executive Summary

 Google launched AdWords in 2000 and fundamentally redesigned it in 2002 with a revolutionary auction mechanism.
 Instead of simply awarding ad positions to the highest bidder, Google introduced a modified second-price auction weighted by "Quality Score" — a metric combining expected click-through rate, ad relevance, and landing page experience.
 Advertisers bid on keywords, but their ad position was determined by their bid multiplied by their Quality Score.
 They paid not their full bid but just enough to beat the next-highest-ranked competitor.
 This mechanism simultaneously rewarded relevant ads, punished low-quality advertisers, maximized Google's revenue, and preserved user experience.

-Google's ad auction became the most profitable business model in the history of technology, generating over $307 billion in advertising revenue in 2024 alone — roughly 80% of Alphabet's total revenue.
-The model's efficiency attracted over 7 million advertisers, from global brands to local small businesses, creating the most liquid advertising marketplace ever built.
+Google's ad auction became the most profitable business model in the history of technology, generating massive advertising revenue that represents the vast majority of Alphabet's business.
+The model's efficiency attracted millions of advertisers, from global brands to local small businesses, creating the most liquid advertising marketplace ever built.
 Google's ad system became so profitable that it funded the development of Android, Chrome, Google Cloud, YouTube, Waymo, and virtually every other Google product.
 The Quality Score mechanism proved so effective at aligning incentives that it has been adopted or adapted by Facebook, Amazon, Microsoft Bing, and nearly every digital advertising platform.

 Strategic Context